reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

 Spring Boot applications execute as a Java process on the host system or inside a container runtime environment like Docker.
 This principle advocates that the processes should be stateless and share-nothing.
 Any data that needs to persist must be stored in a stateful backing service like a database.

-Some web systems rely on “sticky sessions” – that is, caching user session data in memory of the app’s process and expecting future requests from the same visitor to be routed to the same process.

-Sticky sessions are a violation of twelve-factor and should never be used or relied upon.
-Session state data is a good candidate for a datastore that offers time-expiration, such as Memcached or Redis.
+This is a shift from the method of using “sticky sessions” in web applications that cache user session data in the memory of the application's process and expecting future requests from the same session to be routed to the same process.
+Sticky sessions are a violation of twelve-factor.
+Session state data should be stored outside the application in a datastore that offers time-expiration, such as Memcached or Redis.

 ## Port Binding - Port Defined as Environment Property
 > Export services via port binding